Vplavinskaya/rferl/README.md

 <host>/v1/diff/<ID>

 The results shall provide the following info in JSON format.
-If value of the "input" property of diffed JSONs is equal, just return that information saying “inputs were equal”.
+- If value of the "input" property of diffed JSONs is equal, just return that information saying “inputs were equal”.
 No need to return compared values.
-If value of the "input" property of diffed JSONs is not of equal size, just return that information “inputs are of different size”.
+- If value of the "input" property of diffed JSONs is not of equal size, just return that information “inputs are of different size”.
 No need to return compared values.
-If value of the "input" property of diffed JSONs has the same size, perform a simple diff - return offsets (in both values of the "input" property) and lengths (in both values of the "input" property) of the differences.
+- If value of the "input" property of diffed JSONs has the same size, perform a simple diff - return offsets (in both values of the "input" property) and lengths (in both values of the "input" property) of the differences.

+# Technology stack
+- .Net 7 Web application (controllers + openApi documentation)
+- MemoryCache as a storage for left/right text

 # Limitations
-todo
+Memory Cache cannot be used in production, because storage is going to be lost after rebooting.
+I would use database as a storage, especially I would recommend to use Redis with TTL polciy.